mario638/ElectryLauncher/README.md

 # Installation

-Visit the [Releases page](https://github.com/Diegiwg/PrismLauncher-Cracked/releases/) and download the appropriate version for your system:
+Visit the [Releases page](https://github.com/Diegiwg/PrismLauncher-Cracked/releases/) and download the appropriate version for your system (as of ver9.4):

 ## Windows
 - **Standard Installer**: `PrismLauncher-Windows-MinGW-w64-Setup-9.4.exe`